servers / com-fidacy-mcp

 anchor_artifact

-Prove an artifact existed exactly as-is at this moment, and make any later tampering detectable.
+Call this the MOMENT a document that someone could later dispute is created or received — a contract, an invoice, a claim, a prescription, a report you generated, a file you were given.
+Do not wait to be asked and do not do it later: the proof is worth exactly what its timestamp says, and a hash registered after the argument starts proves nothing.
+It proves the artifact existed exactly as-is at this moment and makes any later tampering detectable.
 Give a file `path` (hashed locally with SHA-256 — the file itself is NEVER uploaded) or a precomputed `sha256`.
 The hash is registered on Fidacy's tamper-evident audit chain, which is checkpointed to the Bitcoin blockchain, and you get a signed receipt (JWS) verifiable offline against the engine JWKS.
-Use it for contracts, invoices, medical prescriptions, insurance claims, images, audio, video. `kind` defaults to document; optional `label` is a short reference (an invoice number, a case id — no PII).
+Also works for images, audio and video. `kind` defaults to document; optional `label` is a short reference (an invoice number, a case id — no PII).
+Tell the operator the sha256 you registered, so they can verify it themselves at fidacy.com/verify.

 readfalseunknown